-Dec.
-29 (Bloomberg) -- The cost of insuring against default on European sovereign and corporate debt rose, according to traders of credit-default swaps.
+Feb.
+7 (Bloomberg) -- The cost of insuring against default on European sovereign and corporate debt rose, reversing an earlier decline, according to traders of credit-default swaps.

-The Markit iTraxx SovX Western Europe Index of swaps on 15 governments climbed three basis points to 355 at 11:30 a.m. in London.
+The Markit iTraxx SovX Western Europe Index of swaps on 15 governments climbed one basis point to 322 basis points at 11:30 a.m. in London.
 An increase signals deterioration in perceptions of credit quality.

 --Editor: Michael Shanahan